 Beat the competition for investment banking graduate jobs

-This figure has dropped a bit, with 125 graduates vying for each post in the 2013–2014 recruitment season.
-But with average graduate starting salaries in investment banking and fund management set to rise by around 14%, from £38,350 to £43,500, it’s unlikely the level of interest in graduate banking and investment careers will wane significantly.
+With average graduate starting salaries in investment banking and fund management around £38,000 to £44,000, and qualified analysts on around £50,000 and bonuses circa £28,000, it’s unlikely the level of interest in graduate banking and investment careers will wane significantly.

 Competition is still stiff, but there’s plenty you can do to help your application make the final cut.

 Be aware of closing dates for investment banking and investment management employers

 Don’t leave it till the middle of the autumn term to check when you need to get your application in.
 Most graduate schemes at investment banks open in August or September, and some close in late October/early November.

 Bank of America Merrill Lynch is among the banks that recruit graduates on a first-come first-served basis.
 But not all recruit graduates in this way; Goldman Sachs prefers to wait for its deadline before sorting through all applications at the same time.
 However, as this is typically the earliest banking deadline, falling in late October, that doesn't mean you can wait around.

 Summer internship recruitment tends to follow a similar timetable as graduate recruitment, though some banks have later deadlines for these.
 Most investment banks fill the majority of graduate scheme positions via their internship schemes.
 Therefore, if you want a banking job you need to start applying in the month or so before you begin your penultimate year at university.

 First years need to be ready too.
 Make a note to apply for the spring insight weeks that many employers in this sector offer as an introduction to their work.
 These are typically held during the Easter vacation, and will give you a head start in applying for internships.
 The employers usually introduce you to their different divisions and provide advice on succeeding in their recruitment process.